-The set-up quality on these instruments is also inconsistent.
-Some buyers report getting perfect models, while other found workmanship and construction issue with theirs.
+The set-up quality on these instruments can also be inconsistent.
+Some buyers report getting perfect models, while others found workmanship and construction issues with theirs.

-These models are usually shipped in from China, and quality of the packaging can be insufficient to protect them in transport.
+These models are usually shipped in from China, and quality of the packaging is something to watch out for.

 #9 Best 6-String Under $500 – Washburn Americana Series B6-A 6-string

 The Washburn Americana Series B6-A 6-string banjo is a superior quality instrument from a brand with a long history of building great banjos.

 Its ebony tipped bridge gives great control and clear intonation, and an engraved gold armrest and authentic, distressed Remo head improves the instruments aesthetics and playability.